forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ## Show Einstein Feedback Console View

 Run **Einstein: Show Prompt History** from the Command Palette to open the Feedback console.
 When opened, you can view a running history of your prompts and associated responses.
-Use 👍, 👎, and comments for each response to provide us feedback about the quality of the generated code.
+Use 👍, 👎, and comments for each response to provide us with feedback about the quality of the generated code.
 Your feedback during this beta is key to helping us improve AI model quality and overall product.

 ![feedback panel](../../../images/einstein-feedback.png)